Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 Clinical scientist training/work placements

-A part of our vision will be to build a strong bridge between fundamental scientific investigation of cancer stem cells and the application of this knowledge for the treatment of disease.
+Part of our vision is to build a strong bridge between fundamental scientific investigation of cancer stem cells and the application of this knowledge for the treatment of disease.
 In the laboratories and clinics linked to the Research Institute, there may be the opportunity for work placements.
 At the current time no placements are available, but as more details become available they will be updated on this page.

 We also receive many requests for internships, but do not have any formal internship opportunities within the Institute at present.